-【Course Description】 Exercise on C programming in the UNIX environments.
+(Course Description ) Exercise on C programming.
 This class is mainly designed for beginners of programming.
 Students will practice the fundamental syntax of C language, such as data types, operators, conditional statements, loops, arrays, strings, pointers, functions, structures, file I/O, etc. Further, they will study the computer simulation method as one of application exercises.
-Besides the exercises in the class, the "Program Contest of the Applied Mathematics and Physics Course" (arbitrary participation) will be introduced and explained to have a chance to challenge more advanced programming.
+Besides the exercises in the class, the "Program Contest of the Applied Mathematics and Physics Course (may not be held depending on circumstances)" (arbitrary participation) will be introduced and explained to have a chance to challenge more advanced programming.